We have all reported to a manager at some stage in our careers. I bet you can remember more bad managers than good, right?

 There’s definitely truth to the old saying “people don’t leave companies, people leave people.”
 That’s because a good manager will inspire and uplift their team, motivating them to work hard and be satisfied in their jobs.
 A bad manager will push, dictate and micromanage, leaving their staff feeling worthless, unworthy and unsatisfied.

-I don’t know about you but I would prefer to be known as a great manager, and that’s why I have compiled the following five traits of a great manager.
+I don’t know about you but I would prefer to be known as a great manager, and that’s why I have compiled the following five traits of a great manager, specifically in the hair and beauty industry.

 1. Great managers inspire their team